phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (> a & more)
 ```
-Check if all given values are in descending order.
+Checks if each argument is strictly greater than the following argument.
 Returns a boolean.

 ## `>=`

 ```phel
 (>= a & more)
 ```
-Check if all given values are in non-ascending order.
+Checks if each argument is greater than or equal to the following argument.
 Returns a boolean.

 ## `NAN`